jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

     (i) to prepare a change to its district plan that addresses a resource management issue relating to a function in section 31; or
     (ii) to prepare a variation to its proposed district plan that addresses the issue; and (b) must, in giving a direction, specify a reasonable period within which the change or variation must be notified.
+(3) However, the Minister must not issue a direction under subsection (1) or (2) unless— (a) the Minister has investigated the local authority under section 24A(a) or (c) in relation to the resource management issue; and
+  (b) the Minister has made recommendations to the local authority under section 24A(b) or (d) in relation to the resource management issue.
+(4) If a national policy statement requires a local authority to prepare a document other than a plan or policy statement and the authority has not prepared the document as required, the Minister—
+  (a) may direct the authority to—
+    (i) prepare the document; or
+    (ii) amend the document to meet the requirements of the national policy statement; and (b) must, in giving a direction, specify a reasonable period within which the document must be prepared or amended.
+(5) The Minister—
+  (a) may direct a local authority to—
+    (i) prepare a plan change or variation to address any non-compliance with a national policy statement; and (ii) use a planning process under this Act to prepare the plan change or variation; and (b) must, in giving a direction, specify a reasonable period within which the plan change or variation must be notified.
+(6) However, the Minister must not make a direction under subsection (4) or (5) unless— (a) the Minister has investigated the local authority under section 24A(c) in relation to the non-compliance with the national policy statement; and
+  (b) the Minister has made recommendations to the local authority under section 24A(d) in relation to that non-compliance.

 ### 25B Ministers may direct commencement of review
 (1) The Minister may direct a regional council to commence a review of the whole or any part of its regional plan (except its regional coastal plan) and, if he or she does so, must specify a reasonable period within which the review must commence.